 What Is Alkaline Water?

-Due to a higher pH level, alkaline water is supposedly less acidic than your basic tap water, which usually tests at a neutral 7.0 or less.
-It’s said that alkaline water offers more key minerals the body needs to function properly, such as calcium, potassium, sodium and magnesium.
+Because it has a higher pH level, alkaline water is supposedly more beneficial than your basic tap water.
+It typically clocks in with a pH level around 8 or 9 while the pH of water is usually closer to 7.0 or less.
+It’s also said that alkaline water offers more key minerals the body needs to function properly, such as calcium, potassium, sodium and magnesium.

-Alkaline compounds buffer acids in the blood with four main minerals — calcium, magnesium, sodium and potassium — that work together to keep the body healthy and running properly.
+Alkaline compounds buffer acids in the blood with four main minerals — calcium, magnesium, sodium and potassium — which work together to keep the body healthy and running properly.